atrium-research/T3.4.1_KeywordsTranslation/README.md

+## News (30/05/2025)
+Updated the project structure and added support for more openai clients.
+Also added the possibility of using the openai websearch

 ## News (24/03/2025)
 Our methodology has been presented in a paper accepted at the MDTT 2025 Conference (https://mdtt2025.web.auth.gr/en/)!
 In the paper, we evaluated our methodology on a newly created dataset of keyword mappings from the GoTriple portal.
 The evaluation_files of the repo contains the dataset file and the notebook used for the evaluation.